urbit/urbit.org-reloaded/content/understanding-urbit/urbit-os.md

 image = "https://media.urbit.org/site/understanding-urbit/your-last-computer/your-last-computer-waves%402x.png"
 +++

 For the most part, we use our laptops simply as access points to MEGACORP services.
-Our phones are the same way.
+Our phones are the same.
 These services are amazing and convenient.
 But for that convenience we’ve traded away control, ownership and privacy.
 The way we live our digital lives is completely out of our hands.

 ![](https://media.urbit.org/site/understanding-urbit/your-last-computer/your-last-computer-waves%402x.png)

 Today’s MEGACORP monopolies retain their control because of one central technical advantage: they make the server side usable.
-In exchange, they mine your data.

 Urbit OS is built to break these monopolies at this central point of control.
-Urbit OS makes the server side usable for individuals and cuts out the MEGACORP.
+Urbit OS makes the server side usable for individuals without the need for MEGACORP to run their software.

-In 1974 a computer was the size of a room and was shared by hundreds of people.
-By 1984 a computer was the size of a desk and everyone had their own.
-With the rise of the internet, the PC has slowly become irrelevant.
+We’ve already been through this before.
+In 1974 a computer was a mainframe the size of a room and was shared by hundreds of people.
+By 1984 a computer was the size of a desk and everyone had their own PC.
+The PC was more flexible and more fun, so it won by a wide margin.
+Then, with the rise of the internet, the PC’s flexibility slowly became irrelevant.

-Today, MEGACORP runs giant server farms that everyone shares.
-We’re basically back to the timesharing model of the 70s.
-If everyone had their own Urbit OS we could talk directly to one another, shape our communities and explore what networked, multiplayer computing should look like.
+Today, we’re more or less back to the timesharing model of the 1970s.
+Urbit OS is the PC to MEGACORP’s mainframe.
+It’s more flexible, more fun, and most of all, poised to capture the everyday creativity of the individual.

 Let’s talk about how we think we’re going to pull this off from a technical standpoint, and our vision for using Urbit.

-If you’d like to skip ahead to exactly what Urbit will be like to use [go ahead]().
-Or if you’re someone who just wants to head to the source, [it’s here]().
-In that case you may also want to [read the docs]() to get up and running.
+If you’d like to skip ahead to what Urbit will be like to use [go ahead](/understanding-urbit/urbitos1-osn).
+Or if you’re someone who just wants to head to the source, [it’s here](https://github.com/urbit/urbit#urbit).
+In that case you may also want to [read the docs](https://urbit.org/docs/) to get up and running.

 ![](https://media.urbit.org/site/understanding-urbit/your-last-computer/your-last-computer-waves%402x.png)